Roxanne Conlin

 Roxanne Barton Conlin (born June 30, 1944) is an American lawyer who served as United States Attorney for the Southern District of Iowa from 1977 to 1981.
-A Democrat, she was a candidate for Governor of Iowa in 1982 and for United States Senate in 2010 but was not elected to either post.
+A Democrat, she was the party's nominee for Governor of Iowa in 1982 and for United States Senate in 2010, but was not elected to either post.

 Education and early career

-Conlin was born to Marion W. and Alyce M. Barton on June 30, 1944 in Huron, South Dakota.
-Conlin and her family moved to Sioux City, Clinton, and then Des Moines, Iowa in 1958.
+Conlin was born to Marion W. and Alyce M. Barton on June 30, 1944, in Huron, South Dakota.
+Conlin and her family moved to Sioux City, Clinton, and then Des Moines, Iowa, in 1958.
 She attended Drake University in Des Moines, earning a B.A., J.D. and M.P.A.
 She married James Conlin in 1964 and has four children.

 After working as a lawyer for three years, she served as Deputy Industrial Commissioner in Des Moines from 1967 to 1968, then an Assistant Attorney General for the state of Iowa for seven years (1969–1976).
 She headed the Civil Rights Section of the Iowa Department of Justice.